 - The appropriate amount for the Care & Maintenance Fund in relation to the size of the marker/monument as set out in the Cemeteries Act (Revised), must accompany the monument.

-Every person installing a monument or marker in the Cemetery shall pay the prescribed amount, set out in the Cemeteries Act, to St. James, Care and Maintenance Fund.
+Every person installing a monument or marker in the Cemetery shall pay the prescribed amount, set out in the Cemeteries Act, to St. James United Cemetery Care and Maintenance Fund.
 The interest earned from this fund will be used to maintain the markers or monuments in a safe condition.

 For the purpose of the regulations, a monument shall be understood to mean any permanent memorial projecting above ground level.

-Minor scraping of the base portion of the upright monuments due to the turf mowing operation is considered by the Cemetery to be normal wear.
+Minor scraping of the base portion of the upright monuments due to the turf mowing operation is considered by the St. James United Cemetery Board to be normal wear.

-The Cemetery will take reasonable precautions to protect the property of Interment Rights Holders, but it assumes no liability for the loss of, or damage to, any monument, or part thereof except where such damage or loss is due to its negligence.
+The St. James United Cemetery Board will take reasonable precautions to protect the property of Interment Rights Holders, but it assumes no liability for the loss of, or damage to, any monument, or part thereof except where such damage or loss is due to its negligence.

-The Cemetery Board reserves the right to determine the maximum size of monuments, their number and their location on each lot or plot.
+The St. James United Cemetery Board reserves the right to determine the maximum size of monuments, their number and their location on each lot or plot.
 They must not be of a size that would interfere with any future interments.

 A plot is allowed one upright monument and only 1 footstone per lot: Due to the work involved to keep these level, we must restrict the quantity allowed on a lot.